 Individuals who adopt and use GoodGuide or resources similar to it are those who are already more likely to be inclined to green practices and value green initiatives.
 Increases in information and transparency merely facilitate the actions of green consumers, but do not generate new green consumers.

-But I will assume that the use of GoodGuide and green practices have a social contagion effect.
+But for the sake of fairness, I will assume that the use of GoodGuide and green practices have a social contagion effect.
 As a few individuals become more informed about green issues then they are likely to tell their friends, family, and coworkers about what they have learned and the value of green products.
 This will lead to a gradual spreading of green consumption, which GoodGuide and other resources may facilitate.
 The clear and understandable rating system of this app and others like it can help consumers from feeling overwhelmed by the information that goes into green consumption.
 Citizens will more easily be able to spread the gospel of consumer-activism and recruit converts to the cause.

 But the danger of the GC model on this individual level is that it does not demand that individuals go beyond responsible shopping practices to solidify their commitments to just causes.
 This is the goal and proposed effect of GC, but consumption itself focuses on the market practices of individuals.
 It does not speak to other private or public activities or commitments that may make a greater contribution to furthering green initiatives.
 This is arguably unproblematic if consumers have a significant effect on the workings of the market.
 Broader societal change in consumption is a more realistic goal than trying to turn all private citizens into active, public participants for environmental causes.
 The efforts of the few individuals and organizations that do make greater commitments to green initiatives will not be undermined by green consumption.
 Therefore, assuming that citizen demand is sufficient to significantly alter the production practices of companies and influence what they put into their products to align with social, environmental and ecological values then green consumerism has the potential to offer a valuable model of change.